great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 When Great Expectations evaluates this expectation against a dataset that has a column named "rating", it returns a validation result saying whether the data meets the expectation.

-A :ref:`Data Datasource<datasource>` is an object Great Expectations uses to connect to a compute environment (e.g., a Postgres database on a particular host).
+A :ref:`Data Datasource<datasource>` a connection to a compute environment (a backend such as Pandas, Spark, or a SQL-compatible database) and one or more storage environments.

 Each You can have multiple Datasources in a project (Data Context).
 This is useful if the team's pipeline consists of, for example, both a Spark cluster and a Redshift database.